 In essence, viruses evolve in the same way as any other organism does.
 All the basic rules of evolution apply.
 Whenever there is genetic information, mutations or errors in a copied genetic material can sneak in.
 Since genes determine traits, genetic mutations can lead to new abilities of viruses.
 For example, a virus with a new mutation (or a set of mutations) can gain the ability to infect a new species.
 Alternatively, a mild virus can gain some new characteristics and become severe.

 What’s worse, many viruses evolve rapidly.
 Why so?
 That is because they store their genetic information differently than we do, and this way of storing has a higher mutation rate.
 Most living things have DNA as their primary genetic storage system, yet many viruses store their information in RNA.

 What are DNA and RNA?
 You do not need to worry about that to understand this article.
 Long story short: our bodies store genetic information in DNA and use RNA as an intermediate product to build stuff that it needs.

 When we or our cells replicate, our body has to copy all of our DNA; when viruses replicate, all of their RNA gets replicated.
 DNA replication involves spell-check afterward, but RNA does not.
-Therefore, RNA viruses (for example, influenza, coronaviruses, rabies and more) tend to mutate and evolve on a lot quicker base than DNA based organisms.
+Therefore, RNA viruses (for example, influenza, coronaviruses, rabies, and more) tend to mutate and evolve on a lot quicker basis than DNA based organisms.
 Up to millions of times quicker.